Black-browed albatross: Vagrancy

 Although this is a rare occurrence, on several occasions a black-browed albatross has summered in Scottish gannet colonies (Bass Rock, Hermaness and now Sula Sgeir) for a number of years.
 Ornithologists believe that it was the same bird, known as Albert, who lives in north Scotland.
 It is believed that the bird was blown off course into the North Atlantic in 1967.
 A similar incident took place in the gannet colony in the Faroe Islands island of Mykines, where a black-browed albatross lived among the gannets for over 30 years.
 This incident is the reason why an albatross is referred to as a "gannet king" (Faroese: súlukongur) in Faroese.
 In July 2013 the first recorded sighting of a black-browed albatross in the Bahamas was made from the Bahamas Marine Mammal Research Organisation's research vessel, off Sandy Point, Abaco.
-For four consecutive years from 2014 on, a bird - probably the same individual named Albert - has been sighted over Heligoland, and on the east coast of England.
+For four consecutive years from 2014 on, a bird - probably the same individual named Albert - has been sighted over Heligoland, and on the east coast of England, spending much time at Bempton Cliffs.
+The individual spent lots of time at Bempton over the summers of 2021 and 2022, but failed to return subsequently.